JuliaPy/PythonCall.jl/README.md

 ## Example 2: Calling Julia from Python

-In this example we use the Python module `julia` from an IPython notebook to train a simple neural network:
+In this example we use the Python module `juliaaa` from an IPython notebook to train a simple neural network:
 - We generate some random training data using Python's `numpy`.
 - We construct and train a neural network model using Julia' `Flux`.
 - We plot some sample output from the model using Python's `matplotlib.pyplot`.